ryjn/game-sdl2/README.md

       SDL_Event e; bool quit = false; while( quit == false ){ while( SDL_PollEvent( &e ) ){ if( e.type == SDL_QUIT ) quit = true; } }
     }
 ```
+`SDL_GetWindowSurface` gets the window's surface.
+`SDL_FillRect` is used to simply fill the surface white
+Once something is drawn to the surface of a window, it does not mean that it will automatically update.The window needs to be updated using a call to `SDL_UpdateWindowSurface`.